Universe and Solar System

 Milky Way Galaxy

 Like other spiral galaxies, our galaxy has a disk, a central bulge, and spiral arms.
 The disk is about 100,000 light-years across and 3,000 light-years thick.
 Most of the Galaxy’s gas, dust, young stars, and open clusters are in the disk.
-Scientists know that the Milky Way is a spiral galaxy because of the shape of the galaxy as from Earth’s perspective, the velocities of stars and gas in the galaxy show a rotational motion, and the gases, color, and dust are typical of spiral galaxies.
+Scientists know that the Milky Way is a spiral galaxy because of the galaxy’s shape from Earth’s perspective, the velocities of stars and gas in the galaxy show a rotational motion, and the gases, color, and dust are typical of spiral galaxies.

 Just as Earth orbits the Sun, the Sun and solar system orbit the center of the Milky Way Galaxy.
 One orbit of the solar system takes about 225 to 250 million years.
 The solar system has orbited 20 to 25 times since it formed 4.6 billion years ago.
 Astronomers have recently found that at the center of the Milky Way, and most other galaxies, is a supermassive black hole, though a black hole cannot be seen.